procivis/one-core/README.md

 Whether you want to

-- issue into a EUDI Wallet
+- issue into an EUDI Wallet
-- provide a EUDI Wallet
+- provide an EUDI Wallet
-- offer services to a EUDI Wallet holder
+- offer services to an EUDI Wallet holder

 Procivis One provides production grade open source components to get certified and connect your organization to the eIDAS 2.0 ecosystem.